 The standard size for a large poster is 36 inches wide by 24 inches tall (your teacher will clarify if a different poster size will be used).
 Print-quality materials typically use a resolution of 300 pixels per inch.
 Your teacher will have the posters printed prior to the public presentation.

 Determine the content to be included on the poster.
 Gather text and images from your team's previous project deliverables.
 You may need to modify certain content to make it more suitable for a poster (e.g., text might need to be summarized or simplified, images might require labels or captions, etc.).

 Determine the layout of the content by sketching a small-scale poster mockup on a regular sheet of paper.
 Be sure the layout will be easy to understand and follow.

 Create a full-scale digital version of the poster using a drawing/illustration tool, such as Google Drawing, Pixlr Editor, Adobe Illustrator, etc. Be sure the visual design of the poster reinforces the concept behind your team's robot solution.

 Save or download the final poster as a PDF file that your teacher will have printed.

 You can use this Google Drawing template which is set to 36 inches wide by 24 inches tall.
 Zoom in or out as needed to add text, images, etc. – but do not change the canvas size.
-(To use the template, select "Make a copy" from the File menu, and save it to your shared team folder in Google Drive.)
+(To use the template, make a copy from the File menu, and save the copy to your shared team folder in Google Drive.)

-If you're using a different drawing/illustration tool, create your own blank canvas sized to 36 inches wide by 24 inches tall at 300 pixels per inch (10800 pixels wide by 7200 pixels tall).
+If you use a different drawing/illustration tool, set the canvas to 36 inches wide by 24 inches tall at 300 pixels per inch (10800 pixels wide by 7200 pixels tall).

 If your teacher has specified a different size for the poster, use that instead.